Aerobic exercise: Top 10 reasons to get physical

-- Ward off viral illnesses
+3. Ward off viral illnesses

 Aerobic exercise activates your immune system in a good way.
-This may leave you less susceptible to minor viral illnesses, such as colds and flu.
+This may leave you less susceptible to viral illnesses, such as colds and the flu.

-Reduce your health risks
+4. Reduce your health risks

-- Manage chronic conditions
+5. Manage chronic conditions

-- Strengthen your heart
+6. Strengthen your heart

 A stronger heart doesn't need to beat as fast.
 A stronger heart also pumps blood more efficiently, which improves blood flow to all parts of your body.

-- Keep your arteries clear
+7. Keep your arteries clear

 Aerobic exercise boosts your high-density lipoprotein (HDL), the "good," cholesterol, and lowers your low-density lipoprotein (LDL), the "bad," cholesterol.
 This may result in less buildup of plaques in your arteries.

-- Boost your mood
+8. Boost your mood

 Aerobic exercise may ease the gloominess of depression, reduce the tension associated with anxiety and promote relaxation.
 It can improve your mental well-being and your self-esteem.
 It can also improve your sleep.

-Stay active and independent as you age
+9. Stay active and independent as you age

 Aerobic exercise keeps your muscles strong, which can help you maintain mobility as you get older.
 Exercise can also lower the risk of falls and injuries from falls in older adults.
 And it can improve your quality of life.

-- Live longer
+10. Live longer

 Studies show that people who participate in regular aerobic exercise live longer than those who don't exercise regularly.
 They may also have a lower risk of dying of all causes, such as heart disease and certain cancers.